stokeso/COMP1004/README.md

 # COMP1004 - Password Manager
-Developed By: Oliver Stokes std number: 10924183
+Developed By: Oliver Stokes student number: 10924183

 ## Description
 This is a secure and intuitive password manager built using **HTML** and **JavaScript**, styled with **CSS**.